Flipkart/flipcast/README.md

+# Why
+User engagement in mobile world is a tough nut to crack.
+To make intimate connections to users of your application you will have to resort to more direct and personal communication channels.
+A personally engaging channel plays a major role in creating a differentiating experience on the mobile application.
+Engaging users at mobile scale (way bigger than internet itself) is a challenge.
+FlipCast is a building block for creating a user engagement platform which keeps the users of the app come back for more!

 # Flipcast
 FlipCast is a scalable, multitenant, customizable push notification platform for mobile, devices & web.
 FlipCast is built on high performance, high throughput fault tolerant infrastructure components like